timBrockman/1701-D/src/content/index.md

 _**For Hire** - Your Project or Organization_

 > - Is your company building a disciplined team of software engineers?
-> - Are you embracing a DevOps philosophy, and looking for developers with opperations and support experience?
+> - Are you embracing a DevOps philosophy, and looking for developers with operations and support experience?
 > - Do you value best practices and industry standards enough to have maintain internal style guides?
 >
 >Software development merges creative problem solving with discipled testing and refactoring.